Step 7: How to apply for a job with the method nobody taught you

 You don’t necessarily need to propose a solution for each phase, either.
 It just helps to have some ideas in mind so that you have a place to start with each step of your proposal, creating more dialogue with the hiring manager.

-Word to the wise: It may seem presumptuous to tell someone more experienced than yourself how you envision a role you haven’t even in worked yet, but you can (and should) approach the whole situation with humility to avoid a negative backlash.
+Word to the wise: It may seem presumptuous to tell someone more experienced than yourself how you envision a role you haven’t even in worked yet.
+Don’t be cowed, but do approach the situation with humility to avoid a negative backlash.

 The real value here comes from showing the hiring manager that you have drive and self-direction.
 Supervisors don’t actually want to spend time supervising people.
 They have more important things to do most of the time.
 That’s why it pays to give them the gift of not having to worry about closely managing a new addition to their team.